masolimano/maneage/README.md

  - **Start your exciting research**: You are now ready to add flesh and blood to this raw skeleton by further modifying and adding your exciting research steps.
-Just don't forget to share your experiences with us as you go along so we can make this a more robust skeleton.
 You can see some published pipelines in [zenodo.1163746](https://doi.org/10.5281/zenodo.1163746) and [zenodo.1164774](https://doi.org/10.5281/zenodo.1164774).
 The reproduction pipeline tarball names follow this format